Open menu

 • Shortlisted for the 2020/2021 World Architecture Festival for Display – Completed Buildings.

-The London Cross Pavilion stands at the intersection of minimal and cerebral, of material and space: dualities emanating from the Richard Serra sculpture within.
-On the sloping estate of a prominent art collector in Bedford, New York, the pavilion stands among many large-scale sculptures, and in direct proximity to two other Serra steelworks, reddish-orange from oxidation and curvilinear in form.
-In contrast, London Cross (2014) remains unexposed to the elements within the pavilion, the two weatherproof steel plates retaining their rich, dark grey with mill scales intact, as they assert a rigid orthogonality on the space about.
+Located on the sloping estate of a prominent art collector in Bedford, New York, the London Cross Pavilion sits among a collection of large-scale sculptures, including two curving Richard Serra steelworks nearby, both reddish-orange from oxidation.
+In contrast, London Cross (2014), also by Serra, remains sheltered from the elements within the pavilion.
+Its two weatherproof steel plates retain their dark grey surfaces with mill scales intact, asserting a rigid orthogonality within the space.

-The exception to this bilateral symmetry is the sawtooth roof, with skylights facing 20 degrees east of True North.
-The views established from the South gallery through these skylights are reminiscent of the outdoor installations of Serra, while the indirect lighting through double-glazed windows separated by angled diffusers and insulated with roof panels is distributed optimally throughout the year.
+Only the sawtooth roof, with skylights oriented 20 degrees east of true north, disrupts this bilateral symmetry.
+From the south gallery, the views through these skylights recall Serra’s outdoor installations.
+Indirect lighting enters through double-glazed windows, separated by angled diffusers and insulated with roof panels to ensure it is distributed optimally throughout the year.
 The hard edges of the steel sculptural plates are countered by the consequent softness of light.

 Project Gallery